Escalation Watch Third Quarter 2016

-Statistics Canada’s 2016, second quarter, Non-residential Building Construction Price Indices are now available.
-The third quarter indices for 2016 will be available mid-November.
+Statistics Canada’s 2016, third quarter, Non-residential Building Construction Price Indices were released November 8th.
+The fourth quarter indices for 2016 will be available mid-February 2017.

 It bears remembering that the indices prepared for Statistics Canada are intended only to track cost changes in a given city.
 The index cannot be used to compare costs between cities.

 The source data used to prepare the charts in this newsletter is drawn from Statistics Canada’s CANSIM, specifically table 327-0043.
 Readers are cautioned that Statistics Canada does, on occasion, restate indices from previous quarters.
 Individual city and national composite indices reported in this newsletter reflect these changes.
 Indices restated from the previous report are highlighted for ease of reference where appropriate.

 More information about this and other construction related indices published by Statistics Cana-da are available on line at www.statcan.gc.ca.

 - Susan Neil, PQS, MRICS

 Executive Vice President